MicrosoftDocs/well-architected/well-architected/security/networking.md

   - Where it's practical, avoid FQDN service tags.
 But when you use them, use the regional variant, which allows communication with all endpoints of the service.

   - Use IP groups to define sources that must share the same rules over the life of the IP group.
-In this way, IP groups should reflect your segmentation strategy.
+IP groups should reflect your segmentation strategy.

-  - Override the infrastructure FQDN **allow** rule only if your workload requires absolute egress control.
+  - Override the infrastructure FQDN allow rule only if your workload requires absolute egress control.
 Overriding this rule comes with a reliability tradeoff, because Azure platform requirements change on services.

   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Azure Firewall can impact your performance.
 Rule order, quantity, TLS inspection, and other factors can cause significant latency.
   >